Jbleezy/BO1-Reimagined/README.md

 ### Flinger (Call of the Dead)
 * Zombies flung now count as actual kills

+### Zipline (Call of the Dead)
+* FOV no longer changes while riding the zipline
+* Weapon is no longer out while riding the zipline

 ### Spikes (Shangri-La)
 * Deal 50 damage to players
 * 50% change of Killing a zombie